 We’ve separated relative and interrogative adverbs as these are different from types 6-9 in the sense that they are distinguished by grammar rather than by meaning.
 Relative adverbs, for instance, are used to introduce relative clauses, while interrogative adverbs are placed at the front of questions in English.

 The final categorisation of adverb is the disjunctive adverb, which is used to express attitudes, evaluations and probabilities about entire clauses and sentences.
 These adverbs are particularly useful in academic essays and conversations in which value judgements are often included in sophisticated arguments.
 Hedging adverbs (type 15), which are a type of hedging language, are also very handy as they allow a writer to be more cautious about the arguments and claims they present:

-Well done on finishing this second lesson in our course on adverbs.
-Now that you’re familiar with the sixteen types of adjunctive, conjunctive and disjunctive adverb, it might be a good idea to keep reading with Lesson 3 to find out which of these are more commonly used in academic English and which should be avoided.
+Well done on finishing this second chapter in our reader on adverbs.
+Now that you’re familiar with the sixteen types of adjunctive, conjunctive and disjunctive adverb, it might be a good idea to keep reading with Chapter 3 to find out which of these are more commonly used in academic English and which should be avoided.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.

 Collect Academic Marks